 First, you will need to combine all ingredients for the meatballs, mix and knead for 2-3 minutes, then form into meatballs.
 I like to make mine slightly large, a little over 1 1/2 tablespoons of filling for each meatball).
 The meatballs will then be steamed until almost cooked through because we will finish cooking them in the tomato sauce.

 The sauce is made simply by sautéing tomatoes and then simmering with seasonings until all flavors meld together.
-Detailed instructions with step by step photos are in the recipe card.
+Some places in Vietnam keep the sauce very thin, almost like a broth.
+Feel free to make the sauce as thin or as thick as you like.

 Quick tip: If you have leftover, you can warm it and add water or chicken stock to make a very yummy broth for a delicious bowl of meatball noodles :).